My Hero Academia: Art and guidebooks

-Two My Hero Academia art books and three guidebooks have been released by Shueisha.
-The first art book, titled My Hero Academia: Official Character Guide Ultra Archive Art Book (僕のヒーローアカデミア 公式キャラクターガイド ウルトラアーカイブ画集, Boku no Hīrō Akademia Kōshiki Kyarakutā Gaido Urutora Ākaibu Gashū), was released on May 7, 2016.
+Two My Hero Academia art books and four guidebooks have been released by Shueisha.
+The first art book, titled was released on May 7, 2016.
 The first guidebook, titled was published on May 2, 2016.
 Accompanying the anime, the second guidebook, titled was released on September 4, 2017.
 The third guidebook, titled was released on October 4, 2019.
-The second and final artbook, titled was released on June 4, 2025.
+Viz Media has licensed the third guidebook for English release in North America, which was released on November 2, 2021.
+The fourth and final guidebook, titled was released in Japan on May 2, 2025.
+The second and final art book, titled was released on June 4, 2025.
+Viz Media has licensed the second art book for English release in North America, which is set to be released on October 13, 2026.

 Other media

 A drama CD titled My Hero Academia: Sweep!
-Local Area Cleaning! (僕のヒーローアカデミアハケ！ちいきせいそう！, Boku no Hīrō Akademia Hake!
+Local Area Cleaning! (僕のヒーローアカデミアハケ！ちいきせいそう！, Boku no Hīrō Akademia: Hake!
 Chiiki Seisou!) bundled with a limited edition of the seventh volume of the manga, released before the anime.
 Kōhei Horikoshi provides the original story and supervised the project, and the script is written by Yōsuke Kuroda who also wrote for the anime series.
 An interactive puzzle-solving event called "Heroes Dead End Program" was held on July 29 and 30, 2017.
 An exhibit of the series ran in Tokyo's Ikebukuro Sunshine City from September 30 to October 8, 2018.

 An art exhibition, titled "My Hero Academia Drawing Smash", ran in Tokyo from April 23 to June 27, 2021, and in Osaka from July 16 to September 5, 2021.
 An animation exhibition with a theme of Heroes vs. Villains, titled My Hero Academia Anime: All-Out War Arc Exhibition, ran in various cities in Japan from April to November 2023.
 Another animation exhibition, titled My Hero Academia Ultra Animation Exhibition, ran in Tokyo and Osaka from December 2023 to March 2024.
-Another art exhibition, to celebrate the series' ten-year run, was held at Creative Museum Tokyo from June 21 to August 31, 2025.
-It is set to be held at the Namba Parks Museum in Osaka from October 25 to December 21 of the same year, and in Fukuoka on Q2 2026.
+Another art exhibition, to celebrate the series' ten-year run, was held at Creative Museum Tokyo from June 21 to August 31, 2025, Namba Parks Museum in Osaka from October 25 to December 21, and at Mitsukoshi Gallery in Fukuoka from April 11 to June 14, 2026.
+It is set to be held in Sendai from January to February 2027.
+Additionally, two exhibitions to celebrate the anime's decade run will be held in 2027: the first, an animation-focused event titled My Hero Academia 10th Anniversary Exhibition: Our Hero, is scheduled to take place in Tokyo from January 8 to February 7 and in Osaka from March 5 to 28, while the second—named MHA Ultra Expo—is set to be held at Makuhari Messe in Chiba on April 17 and 18.